rippertonalex/v0-vercel-swag-store/README.md

 ### AI-Powered Features (Vercel AI SDK)

-- **Shopping Assistant** — Conversational AI chat on the homepage with streaming responses, full product catalog context, and inline product cards
+- **Agentic Shopping Assistant** — Conversational AI chat on the homepage with streaming responses, inline product cards, and tool calling for real-time stock checks and add-to-cart actions
 - **Semantic Search** — AI-powered search that understands natural language queries ("something warm for winter" returns hoodies and beanies)
 - **Similar Products** — AI-generated "You might also like" recommendations on every product page, computed at build time and cached
 - **Smart Cart Suggestions** — Witty, developer-themed cart messages with product recommendations and browsing history-aware nudges